fsprojects/FSharp.Data.GraphQL/README.md

     { result with Metadata = metadata }
 ```

-### Built-in middlewares
+### Built-in middleware

-There are some built-in middlewares inside `FSharp.Data.GraphQL.Server.Middleware` package:
+There are some built-in middleware inside `FSharp.Data.GraphQL.Server.Middleware` package:

 #### QueryWeightMiddleware

 This middleware can be used to place weights on fields of the schema.
-Those weightened fields can now be used to protect the server from complex queries that otherwise could be used to create things like a DDoS attack.
+Those weightened fields can now be used to protect the server from complex queries that could otherwise be used in DDOS attacks.

 When defining a field, we use the extension method `WithQueryWeight` to place a weight on it: